guiffsouza/Guiffsouza/README.md

 <h3>👋 Hello World </h3>

 <p>Hi, My name is Guilherme and I'm from Brazil.
-My first contact with code was with excel's vba, I created a love from that moment, so I started my studies of through HTML, CSS and Javascript.
+My first contact with code was with excel's vba, I created a love from that moment, so i started my studies through HTML, CSS and Javascript.
 Today I have knowledge with NodeJs, Docker, Vagrant, ReactJs, NextJs, SQL Database and NOSQL database, Clound.</p>
 <p>I am currently studying Python. </p>
 <p>I'm passionate about technology!
 XD</p